neptun-software/neptun.tools.docs/docs/web-interface/api/api-ai-openrouter-{model_name}-chat.post.md

-# Huggingface Chat Endpoint
+# OpenRouter Chat Endpoint

 ## Overview

-This endpoint provides access to Huggingface's AI models for chat completion with streaming responses.
+This endpoint provides access to OpenRouter's AI models for chat completion with streaming responses.

 ## Request Details